epsilon537/boxlambda/docs/forth-c-ffi.md

            forth_pushda((uint32_t)fun), forth_eval("c-fun " wordname)
 ```

 Note the expected ```void fun(void)``` signature.
-Forth registered C functions don't take any C-style input parameters and don't return any values C-style.
+Forth registered C functions don't have any C-style input parameters or return values.
 The `datastack` object is used exclusively for parameter passing.

 ### Example